jckuri/DeepRL-Navigation/Report.md

 ## Learning Algorithm

-To be honest, I copied and pasted the source code of the Jupyter notebook ""
+To be honest, I copied and pasted the source code of the Jupyter notebook "Deep_Q_Network_Solution.ipynb" of Part 2.
+Value-Based Methods; Lesson 2: Deep Q-Networks; 7.
+Workspace.
+Because Udacity allows us to do it in Part 2: Value-Based Methods; Project: Navigation; 7.
+Not sure where to start?

 <p align="center">
  <img src="/images/not-sure-where-to-start.png" width="50%">